Ranjeet-Nalge/Book-Services-Api/README.md

-# Book Management REST API
+# Book Management REST API (Foundational Backend Project)
 A Flask-based REST API for managing a book inventory system with full CRUD operations.

+### Note:
+This project was built as a foundational backend exercise to understand REST API design, ORM-based data access using SQLAlchemy, and relational database integration using MySQL.

 ## Tech Stack
 - Python 3.x